Pétanque at the 2005 SEA Games

-Pétanque at the 2005 Southeast Asian Games took place in the Hidden Vale Sports Club in Angeles City, Philippines.
+Pétanque at the 2005 SEA Games took place in the Hidden Vale Sports Club in Angeles City, Philippines.

 The event was held from December 1–4.

 Pétanque is a form of boules where the goal is to throw metal balls as close as possible to a jack (a small wooden ball called a cochonnet in French, which means piglet).
 The game is normally played on hard sand or gravel, but can also be played on grass or any other surface.
 Similar games are bocce and bowls.